You are currently viewing Mattress in Malaysia for Spine & Joint Care

 Pillows complement spinal alignment, assisting in reducing postural strain on the cervical spine.

-Different pillow structures may support movement-based postural alignment, assisting in spinal mobility function.
+Different pillow structures may manage movement-based postural alignment, assisting in spinal mobility function.

-For individuals managing movement-based spinal sensitivity, structured pillow selection may support postural efficiency.
+For individuals managing movement-based spinal sensitivity, structured pillow selection may manage postural efficiency.

 CSC integrates structured movement-based rehabilitation strategies to assist in spinal alignment and neuromuscular function.